rune/rune/open-source-grant/README.md

 The deadline for applying for an open-source grant is February 7th.
 We will open again for another round of grant applications again sometime later in 2024.
 Stay tuned by giving this repo a star and joining the [Rune Discord](https://discord.gg/rune-devs).

-***Application form link will be added shortly.
-It's currently unavailable as Typeform has an issue with linking from GitHub.**

 <div align="center">
 <picture>
 <source media="(prefers-color-scheme: light)" srcset="../docs/static/img/star-the-repo-light.gif" >